 As we approach the inauguration of President Barack Obama, it is worth a final reflection on the election that brought him (and us) to this point.
 Most elections are just power rearrangements; this one was a transformational moment in our history.
 First of all, this represents a watershed moment in the life of our country.
 Regardless of how you voted, our entire nation can celebrate the milestone of our first African-American president.
 We can all embrace this profound opportunity for deeper racial reconciliation and social justice.

 This is also a moment to recognize that fundamental shifts are taking place in America— political, cultural, racial, generational, and religious shifts.

-The leadership of African-American and Latino Christians along with a new generation of the faithful in white America are ending an age of narrow and divisive religion.
+The leadership of African-American and Latino Christians, along with that of a new generation of the faithful in white America, is ending an age of narrow and divisive religion.
 This new faith coalition voted for a broad new moral agenda for faith in public life.
 Racial and economic justice, creation care, peacemaking, and a more consistent ethic of life will be the keystones of this growing shift.

 This changing face of religion in America was noted right after the election, when The Wall Street Journal reported, “A concerted effort since 2004 helped Barack Obama and the Democrats make significant inroads with religious voters.
 Reversing his party’s poor showing among faith-based voters in the 2004 presidential election, Mr. Obama won among Catholics, 54 percent to 45 percent, made gains among regular churchgoers, and eroded a bit of the evangelical support that has been a fixture of Republican electoral success for years.”